Ozymandias (Breaking Bad): Production

-Dean Norris made his final on-screen appearance in Breaking Bad in "Ozymandias".
+Dean Norris made his final in-person appearance in Breaking Bad in "Ozymandias".

 The episode was written by Moira Walley-Beckett and directed by Rian Johnson—self-described "partners in crime".
 As the writers are chosen in advance of the plot points being formed, Walley-Beckett's appointment was, in her own words, "luck of the draw".
 She requested to work with Johnson because of their experiences together working on the third-season episode "Fly".
 The two worked together throughout the production with them overseeing the final cut, a first for Walley-Beckett.
 Ultimately, Johnson said that the episode was Walley-Beckett's, who found herself deeply proud of the episode.
 Series creator Vince Gilligan was also enamored, thinking of it as the show's best.
 It aired on AMC in the United States and Canada on September 15, 2013.

 This episode marks the final appearance of Hank Schrader (Dean Norris) and Steve Gomez (Steven Michael Quezada), though both would reprise their roles in season 5 of the prequel series Better Call Saul.
 Hank's death was shot in a minimal number of takes, due in part to the limited time the crew had and the inconvenient weather present.
 Although the writers discussed many options for his death, it was agreed, from the start of talks, that his death would be dignified and honorable; Hank was originally supposed to die at the end of the previous episode, but it was moved to "Ozymandias" for better pacing.
 To preserve the drama of Hank's death, the show's producers secured special permission from Hollywood guilds to delay showing the opening credits until 19 minutes into the episode.

 The opening flashback scene was the last scene to be shot for the entire series.
 The crew waited to film the episode to allow for Bryan Cranston's and Aaron Paul's hair to grow in so they would look like they did before Walt began shaving his head and Jesse began wearing his hair short.
 Although it was filmed months after the rest of the episode, Johnson was able to return to direct the scene.